 Mechanical Engineering is a fundamental component of Engineering.
-Its major objective is to qualify students, by applying basic principles of mathematics, physics and chemistry, to be able to handle complicated problems and decision-making, and develop and manufacture a full range of products.
+Its major objective is to qualify students, by applying basic principles of mathematics, physics and chemistry, to be able to handle complicated problems and decisionmaking, and develop and manufacture a full range of products.
 Courses in Mechanical Engineering (an Integrated Master's Degree) motivate students to take a journey to the world of science, and have a different look at scientific knowledge.
 In this framework, the first course cycle offers them the opportunity to become familiar with the practical aspects of Mechanical Engineering via Statics, Thermodynamics, Statistics, Materials Technology, Heat Transfer and Fluid Mechanics.
-The second course cycle presents them with the challenge to travel to the fascinating world of combining the basic principles of science with abilities and skills to design and build integrated engineering systems.
-Finally, the third course cycle encourages focus on special Engineering issues and provides the framework and background for the Diploma Thesis, at the end of this exciting journey to learning and gaining experience.
+The second course cycle presents them with the challenge to travel to the fascinating world of combining the basic principles of science with abilities and skills to design and build integrated engineering issues and provides the framework and background for the Diploma Thesis, at the end of this exciting journey to learning and gaining experience.